Last Updated: June 9, 2020

 A countrywide stay-at-home order has been issued, effective April 1.
 All non-essential businesses have been ordered to close.

+International passenger flights resumed on June 8, with one flight a week from 37 approved cities, including Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu.
 The COVID-19 situation in China remains stable, and offices, except in Wuhan, are operating as usual.
 Factory production has not yet returned to normal output.
 Beijing announced on March 27, a temporary ban on all foreign visitors, including those with visas or residence permits due to the “rapid spread of COVID-19 across the world.”
 Furthermore, the Chinese government is limiting Chinese and foreign airlines to just 1 flight per week.
 While the city of Wuhan was officially reopened on April 8, many shops remain closed, with restaurants reopening only for delivery.
 Schools and entertainment venues remain closed, and many neighborhoods are still sealed off; only those with permission from their employers are able to go back to work.
-Air Freight: Shanghai Pudong International Airport has reported the “worst-ever” cargo backlog, due to the surge in export demand for face masks and other medical supplies.
+Air Freight: The demand for PPE cargo by air is almost to the end, and experts expect rates and capacity to stabilize.
+Shanghai Pudong International Airport has reported the “worst-ever” cargo backlog, due to the surge in export demand for face masks and other medical supplies.
 Some cargo planes are being forced to leave nearly empty, and many logistics companies are recommending ocean transportation as a faster option.
 China’s new export controls on face masks is adding to the woes, as all shipments must be individually inspected and verified by customs authorities to ensure they are not defective or fraudulent, and many bookings have been cancelled because export shipments are regularly failing customs inspections.
 Some airlines are demanding that customers procuring PPE from China have cargo ready at least four days before a flight, and many shipments are taking five to six days to get from the manufacturer’s dock onto a plane.
 While airports are up and running, except for Wuhan airport, many airlines have suspended passenger flights to/from China.
 Freighter carriers have also significantly reduced the number of flights, resulting in dramatically reduced capacity and air rate hikes.
 Ocean Freight: While Chinese ports, except in Hubei, are operational, we are seeing blank sailings continue and an increase in container rollovers has been reported at all ports as well as transhipment hubs.
 Capacity is limited.
 The ports in Hubei are slowly recovering, but are facing a lack of workers.
 Overseas ship crews are not allowed to entry into the country.
 While Chinese crew members who have sailed for more than 14 days at sea and are in good health condition are allowed to go ashore, Chinese crew with less than 14 days sailing period need to be quarantined for further observation.
 Domestic Trucking: Shanghai Pudong Airport has reported trucks have been stuck in queues for two to three days to drop off shipments due to a surge in global demand for face masks and other medical supplies.
 While most of the trucking services have recovered, with the exception of Hubei Province, trucking capacity is less than adequate, and we are seeing trucking costs increase.
 This trend is expected to continue until operations return to normal.
 Shippers are advised to pre-book in advance.
 Pre-declaration and pre-registration are required for Chongqing, Nanjing, Qingdao, Shanghai, and Suzhou.
 In some high-risk areas in Ningbo, a special permit is required.
 Land borders with Kyrgystan are closed, with no compulsory quarantine requirements for non-Chinese truckers, but business operations have been severely affected.
 Only Chinese citizens are allowed to cross the border with Tajikistan.

 All border points have been closed, with the exception of Shenzhen Bay, Hong Kong-Zhuhai-Macau Bridge and Airport.
 There is a mandatory 14-day quarantine for anyone coming in from China.
 All visa visitors are denied entry.